Berlin: Galleries and museums

 As of 2011 Berlin is home to 138 museums and more than 400 art galleries.
 The ensemble on the Museum Island is a UNESCO World Heritage Site and is in the northern part of the Spree Island between the Spree and the Kupfergraben.
 As early as 1841 it was designated a "district dedicated to art and antiquities" by a royal decree.
 Subsequently, the Altes Museum was built in the Lustgarten.
 The Neues Museum, which displays the bust of Queen Nefertiti, Alte Nationalgalerie, Pergamon Museum, and Bode Museum were built there.

 Apart from the Museum Island, there are many additional museums in the city.
 The Gemäldegalerie (Painting Gallery) focuses on the paintings of the "old masters" from the 13th to the 18th centuries, while the Neue Nationalgalerie (New National Gallery, built by Ludwig Mies van der Rohe) specializes in 20th-century European painting.
 The Hamburger Bahnhof, in Moabit, exhibits a major collection of modern and contemporary art.
 The expanded Deutsches Historisches Museum reopened in the Zeughaus with an overview of German history spanning more than a millennium.
 The Bauhaus Archive is a museum of 20th-century design from the famous Bauhaus school.
 Museum Berggruen houses the collection of noted 20th century collector Heinz Berggruen, and features an extensive assortment of works by Picasso, Matisse, Cézanne, and Giacometti, among others.
 The Kupferstichkabinett Berlin (Museum of Prints and Drawings) is part of the Staatlichen Museen zu Berlin (Berlin State Museums) and the Kulturforum at Potsdamer Platz in the Tiergarten district of Berlin's Mitte district.
 It is the largest museum of the graphic arts in Germany and at the same time one of the four most important collections of its kind in the world.
 The collection includes Friedrich Gilly's design for the monument to Frederick II of Prussia.

+Exterior of Fotografiska Berlin on Oranienburger Str.

+Berlin hosts several major institutions dedicated to photography, reflecting the city's historical and contemporary engagement with the medium.
+The Museum für Fotografie, part of the Staatliche Museen zu Berlin and home to the Helmut Newton Foundation, presents historical and contemporary photographic works alongside the permanent exhibition Helmut Newton's Private Property.
+Fotografiska Berlin, opened in 2023 in the Kunsthaus Tacheles, focuses on modern and contemporary photography through showcasing local and international photographers alongside public programming.
+C/O Berlin, located in the Amerika Haus near Zoologischer Garten, is a leading exhibition space for photography and visual media, known for showcasing both established and emerging photographers.
+Photography also plays a significant role within broader institutions such as the Berlinische Galerie, which integrates photography into its presentation of modern art, and the Kunstbibliothek Berlin, which holds an extensive photographic archive.
+Additional venues such as the Friedrichshain Photo Gallery contribute to the city's documentary and socially engaged photographic culture.